 Schema markup has evolved from a nice-to-have SEO enhancement into a critical foundation for AI search visibility.
 When ChatGPT, Perplexity, and Google AI Overviews select content to cite, structured data helps them understand what your page contains and whether it answers the user's query.
 Without schema markup, AI systems must guess at content meaning—and they often guess wrong.

 According to Backlinko's structured data analysis, schema markup makes content easier for machines to interpret, and AI systems rely on structured data to cite content accurately.
-The shift from keyword matching to semantic understanding makes schema implementation more important than ever.
+The shift from keyword matching to semantic understanding makes structured data AI search implementation more important than ever.

 Why Schema Matters for AI Citations